sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

 _If the implementation is easy to explain, it may be a good idea._

-If you find yourself writing a test that is hard to explain, then it is likely that the code you are testing is also too big, and might be a great time for a minor refactor.
+If you find yourself writing a test that is hard to explain, then it is likely that the code you are testing is also too big, and it might be a great time for a minor refactor.

 ### Detailed use-case scenarios